My Account

 Remember, a "review" differs greatly from the time and effort you and your financial professional spent creating your plan.
 "We've already done the hard work developing your plan together," says Rowland.
 "Now it's time to make sure it still works, discuss what's happening in your life and see how your financial plan could address it."

-You might even think about a plan review like life coaching, suggests Chris.
-It can help to have a different perspective and hear options from a professional.
-"We can discuss those financial issues you may not want to talk about with friends."
+You might even think about a plan review like life coaching.
+It can help to have a different perspective and hear options from a professional, and you can discuss those financial issues you may not want to talk about with friends.

 Do I Need a Review if My Portfolio Is Already Diversified?